Azure/PyRIT/doc/code/memory/3_prompt_request.md

-# 3. PromptRequestPiece and PromptRequestResposne
+# 3. PromptRequestPiece and PromptRequestResponse

 One of the most basic data structures is [PromptRequestPiece](../../../pyrit/models/prompt_request_piece.py) and [PromptRequestResponse](../../../pyrit/models/prompt_request_response.py).